alexia-nt/Machine-Learning-Models/README.md

 # Machine-Learning-Models
-Assignments from the Machine Learning course (6th semester) at AUTh.
+Assignments for the Machine Learning course (6th semester) at AUTh.

 1. Linear Models
 2. Decision Trees